 The following table lists the precedence and associativity of all operators.
-The table is sorted in descending precedence order, which means that operators listed on a higher row in the list are grouped prior operators listed in rows further
+The table is sorted in descending precedence order, which means that operators listed on a higher row in the list are grouped prior operators listed in rows further below it.
+Operators within the same row have the same precedence, if they appear together in a expression the associativity determines how they are grouped.

-Prece- Operator Description Associadence tivity
+Prece-Operator Description Asdence SO-

+cia-

+tiv-

+ity

-1 [] Array subscripting Left-to-
+1 [] Array subscripting Left-

-Structure member access right
+Structure member access to-

-2 - Unary minus Right-to-

-~ Bitwise not left

-3 Multiplication Left-to-

-1 Division right

-% Remainder

-4 + Addition Left-to-

-- Subtraction right

-5 << Bitwise left shift Left-to-

-Bitwise right shift right

-6 & Bitwise AND Left-to-

 right

-7 Λ Bitwise XOR Left-to-
+2 - Unary minus Right

+~ Bitwise not to-

+left

+3 Multiplication Left-

+Division to-

+% Remainder right

+4 + Addition Left-

+Subtraction to-

 right

-8 1 Bitwise OR Left-to-
+5 << Bitwise left shift Left-

+Bitwise right shift to-

 right

-9 < Less than Left-to-

-<= Less than or equal to right

-Greater than

->= Greater than or equal to

-10 == Equal to Left-to-

-!= Not equal to right

-contains String contains substring

-matches String matches regular expression

-11 not Logical NOT Right-to-

-left

-12 and Logical AND Left-to-
+6 & Bitwise AND Left-

+a a Ditwide Intel to-

 right

+7 Λ Bitwise XOR Left-

+Ditwise AOR to-

+right

+8 Bitwise OR Left-

+Ditwise OK to-

+9 Less than right Left-

+9 <

+<= Less than or equal to Greater than toright

+10 >= Greater than or equal to

+10 == Equal to Left-

+!= Not equal to to-

+contains String contains substring right

+icontains Like contains but case-insensitive

+startswith String starts with substring

+istartswith Like startswith but case-insensitive

+endswith String ends with substring

+iendswith Like endswith but case-insensitive

+11 matches String matches regular expression

+11 not Logical NOT Righ

+to-

+1.0 Y I LAND left

+12 and Logical AND Left-

+to-

+right

-13 or Logical OR Left-to-
+13 or Logical OR Left-

+to-

 right